 We are using 'A little spot of ....' programme by Diane Alber to support teaching children how to identify, name and manage their emotions and feelings.

 'Spot your emotions' and 'How do you feel' posters are in every classroom and used daily to support children's emotional development.
 Copies of these can be viewed in the links below or requested from school.

 Emotional Literacy Support Assistants (ELSAs)

-To support children learn how to manage challenges and difficult emotions we have 3 Emotional Literacy Support Assistants (ELSAs) who work both within classes and with individual children to provide support as needed and respond quickly to changes.
+To support children to learn how to manage challenges and difficult emotions some of our Teaching Assistants are trained Emotional Literacy Support Assistants (ELSAs) who work both within classes and with individual children to provide support as needed and respond quickly to changes.
 Our ELSAs all attend regular training and supervision to ensure that their skills are constantly updated.